Pushki64/The-Sparks-Foundation-Tasks/README.md

-# The Sparx Foundation Tasks
+# The Sparks Foundation Tasks
 Prediction using supervised ML model.

 Predicion using unsupervised ML model